List Jobs by squeue & sview

 9290 general-l LongJob nobody PENDING 0:00 36:00:00 40 (Resources)

-where the argument -l reports more of the available information (i.e. l for long format) and -u specifies which user's jobs to show.
-You may find a complete squeue specifications from the SLURM web site.
+specifies which user's jobs to show.
+You may find a complete squeue

 HPCC staff also wrote some powertools commands so users can see their jobs conveniently.
-Before using powertools commands, please make sure powertools module is loaded by using moudle list (By default, the powertools module should be loaded unless the user has purged modules with module purge)
+Before using powertools commands, please make sure powertools module is loaded by using module list (By default, the powertools module should be loaded unless the user has purged modules with module purge)

 $ module list